lrspeiser/sigmagravity/README.md

 - Full post-Newtonian treatment including all $\Theta_{\mu\nu}$ components
 - Behavior in strong-field regime (neutron stars, black holes)
 - Cosmological limit and consistency with CMB
+- Whether QUMOND-like structure emerges from a deeper principle or is phenomenological choice

 ### 2.4 The Core Ansatz: Coherence-Dependent Enhancement